Bowls

 Let me introduce the testers…

-Barney is currently the oldest of our flat-faced testers.
+Barney the Shih Tzu is currently the oldest of our flat-faced testers.
 At 10 years old, he considers himself a guard dog and refuses to wander more than 6 feet from his owner and growls intimidatingly at strangers.
 However, once introduced, he will happily accept all the belly rubs you can give.
-His cute underbite got quite a work out as he tested the various flat-faced dog bowls.
+His cute underbite got quite a workout as he tested the various flat-faced dog bowls.

-Due to the need for flat-faced testers, Champ is the only rescue dog featured in this guide.
-Champ had a sad start to his life.
+Champ is the only rescue dog we feature in this guide.
+Sadly, Champ had a tough start to his life.
 He spent his first two years chained up in a yard, exposed to harsh weather.
 He is a loveable ball of muscle that prefers to communicate through cute grunting noises rather than barks.
 Champ plays rough and was perfect for observing the durability of our flat-faced bowls – he managed to break one during our tests!

 Good news!
 Champ has been adopted.